 Morgan (Mo) Stohlman is a doctoral student at Kent State University and a licensed professional counselor (LPC).
 Service to others, holistic well-being, and a good sense of humor are three guiding values that have led Mo to pursue not only her vocation as a counselor but further opportunities to serve her communities in a variety of capacities.
 While at Heidelberg University (2017 – 2020), Mo held positions including the Graduate Assistant for Wellness, Assistant for the Center for Survivor Empowerment, Emerging Scholar, Volunteer director of an inclusive camp for young adults with Down Syndrome and their peers, Chi Sigma Iota (CSI) Clinical Counseling Representative, CSI Wellness Committee Chairperson and CSI Co-President.
 Most recently she served as the OASERVIC Emerging Leader.
 Her research and professional interests include integrative care and increasing equity for mental healthcare services for people with developmentally different abilities and their communities.

 Ellise (Ellie) Raghavan, MA, LPC is a doctoral student at the University of Toledo.
 Prior to becoming a counselor, Ellie owned and operated her own values-based life coaching business helping adolescents make a powerful transition to adulthood.
-Ellie currently serves as the intern for the Government Relations Committee of the Ohio Counseling Association.
-Ellie is also serving as President for Chi Sigma Iota’s Alpha Omega chapter at the University of Toledo for the 2020-2021 year.
 She is passionate about creating whole-human organizational and government policies as well as empowering individual counselors to thrive in their work, relationships and personal growth.
+Ellie currently practices counseling at the Zepf Center, a local community mental health agency working towards the Sanctuary Institute certification to be a trauma-informed organization.
 Ellie enjoys working with clients and counseling peers alike on incorporating their spirituality and/or personal principles into their next level of transformation.
+She also enjoys participating in DBT-informed counseling and facilitating memory reprocessing work for clients with trauma.
+Her research interests include counselor wellness, building educational community, effective allyship training techniques, and the use of community based participatory research in studying successful aging for marginalized older adults.
+Ellie currently serves as the intern for the Government Relations Committee of the Ohio Counseling Association.
+Ellie recently served as President for Chi Sigma Iota’s Alpha Omega chapter at the University of Toledo for the 2020-2021 year.

-Michael Desposito is a Licensed Professional Counselor at a private practice in Canton, Ohio.
-He has served in the mental health field for the past nine years and has experience working with at-risk youth transitioning to adulthood, severe and pervasive mental illness (SPMI) populations, dual-diagnosis populations, emotion regulation and grief, LGBTQI+ populations, and facilitating group programming in mental health inpatient settings.
-Michael has held executive roles on several professional counseling organizations such as president of the Ohio Association for Spiritual, Ethical, and Religious Values on Counseling (OASERVIC) from 2019-2020, the Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling of Ohio (ALGBTICO) from 2016-2017, and was an emerging leader of ALGBTIC National from 2017-2018.
-Michael currently serves as a committee member for the Association for Humanistic Counseling’s (AHC) membership committee, the emerging leader committee of the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE), and served on the Ohio Counseling Association membership committee from 2016-2018.
+Michael Desposito is both an independently Licensed Professional Clinical Counselor at a private practice in Canton, Ohio and adjunct instructor with Malone University’s Clinical Mental Health Counseling master’s program.
+He has served in the mental health field for the past 10 years and has experience working with at-risk youth transitioning to adulthood, severe and pervasive mental illness (SPMI) populations, dual-diagnosis populations, emotion regulation and grief, LGBTQI+ populations, and facilitating group programming in mental health inpatient settings.
+Michael has held executive roles on several professional counseling organizations such as president of the Ohio Association for Spiritual, Ethical, and Religious Values on Counseling (OASERVIC) from 2019-2020, the Sexual, Affectional, Intersex, and Gender Expansive association of Ohio (SAIGE-O), which was formally ALGBTICO, from 2016-2017, was an emerging leader of SAIGE/ALGBTIC National from 2017-2018, and served on the Ohio Counseling Association membership committee from 2016-2018.
+Michael currently serves as a committee member for the Association for Humanistic Counseling’s (AHC) membership committee, the emerging leader committee of SAIGE.
 Michael has presented at national, state, and local venues on a number of topics including emotion regulation and mood disorders, affirmative therapy and pedagogy practices for LGBTQI+ populations, and wellness.
 Additionally, he has published on Affirmative Therapy and Wellness and won 1st place in the entry-level category for the Chi Sigma Iota’s Wellness Leadership competition.

 Phil Hughes is a Licensed Professional Counselor (LPC) in the state of Ohio with the university counseling center at Bowling Green State University (BGSU).
 He received his master’s in Mental Health Counseling at BGSU in 2013 and he received his bachelors of arts in Psychology from University of Cincinnati in 2009.
 Phil has worked at several local community mental health agencies and has previously served on multiple Ohio Counseling Association (OCA) boards as Treasurer of the Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling of Ohio (ALGBTICO) and the Northwest Ohio Counseling Association (NWOCA).
 He is currently President of the Ohio College Counseling Association (OCCA) and Northwest Regional Representative of ALGBTICO.
 Topics of interest include working with college aged individuals, exploring religious/spiritual beliefs and their impact on mental health, anxiety, and providing affirmative therapy for LGBTQI+ populations.
 He is excited to begin his journey as Secretary on the OASERVIC board and developing ethical best practices and resources for the inclusion of marginalized populations with (or without) religious/spiritual values.